 If you’re using SMS to talk to customers, RingCentral’s Business SMS can also help you to manage communications by enabling you to text seamlessly across your smartphone, tablet, desktop, or Apple Watch.
 Automated text messages are another great way to reflect your brand’s personality—reminder texts are important, and you know your customers are going to read them.

-Every interaction is a chance to find out more about your customers.
-There are tons of tools available for this.
-While Google Analytics and Facebook’s Audience Insights tools can inform you about your customers on each platform, RingCentral Engage Digital can track your performance across channels to give you the complete picture.
+Every interaction is an opportunity to learn more about your customers.
+Utilize tools like Google Analytics and Facebook’s Audience Insights to gather data on your audience.
+Additionally, RingCentral Engage Digital can track your performance across various channels to provide a comprehensive view.

 Know yourself, and know your messaging strategy